Will the VoIP Symmetry Rule Encourage Internet Calls?

 ‘I continue to believe that technology transitions will be speeded by technology-neutral rules that promote, preserve, and protect the competitive choices that consumers expect.
 Today’s decision will help maintain those competitive choices through the symmetrical treatment of like services and additional regulatory certainty for all parties.’

-In his statement, the FCC Chairman Ajit Pai said:
+Statement from FCC Chairman Ajit Pai

 Thank you!